Chrismarsh/vtk-paraview-datetimefilter/README.md

 # vtk-paraview-datetimefilter
-Example of how to show date-time information in Paraview
+Paraview filter to show date-time information for a timeseries of vtu data.

 This is based off code from John Biddiscombe [1], as well as the Time Annotate filter that ships with Paraview.